Once more, I am participating in A Chronic Voice’s monthly linkup.

 I learned more about myself, more of my identity through meeting her, and learned things I hadn’t previously known – but she was the catalyst for that, not the cause.

-Bi people are often painted as indecisive or undiscerning(we are sometimes painted as interested in “anything that moves”), but the reality is that most of the time, we know what we are doing, it’s others who put us in the wrong box.
+Bi people are often painted as indecisive or undiscerning(we are sometimes painted as interested in “anything that moves”), but the reality is that most of the time, we know what we are doing, and others put us in the wrong box.

 Many of my fellow bi folks share how their families assumed their orientation based on their partner’s gender identity, and when they brought a partner of a different gender, their family would respond with “oh, so you’re gay now” or “wait, I thought you were a lesbian, what are you doing dating a guy?”.